KalpanaInTech/portfolio-website/README.md

 ## 🛠️ Technologies Used
 - **Amazon S3**: Hosting the website as a static site.
+- **AWS Lambda, API Gateway, and DynamoDB** : to track and display visitor counts.
 - **HTML, CSS, JavaScript**: Front-end design and development.
 - **Git & GitHub**: Version control and collaboration.
 - **AWS IAM**: Secure access management.